 Up next in the morning was a stop at the Angel Oak, an enormous Live Oak that dominates the landscape.
 Some say it is 5-600 years old; Wikipedia says 1,200.
 Who knows.
 Its longest branch is 187 feet long.
 This is a site where it’s better to just put the camera away; it’s so difficult to photograph because it is so large, but also because of the many signs put purposely around it to help preserve it.

-And given the rain, we weren’t going to do our walk through Charleston.
-We were about ready to go home.
-Until storm Stella was forecasted back home and our flights out were cancelled.
+We were about ready to go home, until storm Stella was forecasted back home and our flights out were cancelled.
 We figured being put on hold forever with the airline in hopes to rebook ourselves would be best done at the Bay St. Biergarten over some craft beers.
 And that we did.
-And we finally got through.
-And we found out how long our delay would be: three days.
+Our delay would be three days.
 Three whole extra days.
 If we had known we would be down here for so long, we would have planned differently.
 Maybe we would have visited David in St. Augustine.
 This complicated things; we had to switch out rental cars, go grocery shopping again, and ration our gas stove.
 But it wasn’t the worst thing.
 We did get to miss the storm.

 With the extra time, we headed up north, to Congaree National Park.
 Congaree is the largest tract of old growth bottomland forest left in the U.S. You could see the evidence of the hurricane here too, with many trees downed over the trails.
 The Cypress were huge.
 We had some fun with them, maybe too much fun.